jpe316/docker-windows-examples/greetings/README.md

 # Fabric Greetings Application

 ## What is this?
-1. GreetingService: An example ASP.NET Core / .NET "Hello World" application.
+1. GreetingService: An example ASP.NET Core / .NET FF "Hello World" application.
-2. GreetingService.Fabric: Scaffolding for deploying this GreetingService to Service Fabric (in the package folder)

 ## How was this generated?
 "file new .net console exe".